rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 Almost all configuration features rely on attribute annotations.
 Attributes are checked in following order:

 1. Attributes applied to the competition class or to it's base types.
-2. Attributes applied to the container types or to it's base types (if the competition class is nested type)
+2. Attributes applied to the container types or to it's base types (if the competition class is nested type).
-3. Attributes applied to the assembly
+3. Attributes applied to the assembly.

 If the configuration system expects only one attribute (as with `CompetitionConfigAttribute`), first found attribute wins.